dayofdoom/planckcase/readme.md

 If you're cutting this yourself or using Ponoko, make sure the width and heights of each of the layers match what's listed above.

-If you choose to use other widths of acrylic (or even the exact same) be aware you will need at least two open layers, if not three.
+If you choose to use other, thinner widths of acrylic (or even the exact same) be aware you will need at least two open layers, if not three.
 I am using a very narrow USB-C cable and it barely squeaks by in the current config.

 The holes accept M2 stand offs with M2 screws or M3 screws without stand offs.